Florida Republican introduces ‘copycat’ bill to ban most abortions, echoing Texas law

 The architects of the Texas law designed it that way to avoid a court blocking the ban before it could take effect, and the unconventional approach worked.

-While six-week bans in other states have been halted pending litigation over whether they violate the right to an abortion guaranteed in Roe v.
+While six-week bans in other states have been halted pending litigation over whether they violate the right to an abortion established in Roe v.
 Wade, the Supreme Court declined to halt the Texas law, saying the court could not immediately weigh in because abortion providers had sued state officials — and not private citizens charged with enforcing the ban.

-In some instances, the Florida bill goes further than the Texas law, allowing claimants six years after an abortion is performed to file a suit, rather than four.
+In some instances, the Florida bill goes further than the Texas law, allowing claimants six years after an abortion is performed to file a lawsuit, rather than four.
 But unlike Texas, it allows for exceptions for rape, incest or medical emergencies that threaten the mother’s life.

 The Florida bill also wants to change all references to “fetus” in the state’s abortion laws to “unborn child.”